Courtney Hodges: World War II

 Before, during, and after the Battle of the Bulge, the First Army fought the Germans in the Battle of Aachen, and the parallel 5-month long Battle of Hurtgen Forest to the south east of Aachen, as part of the main US effort to breach the Siegfried Line and advance through Germany to the Roer River.
-Hodges led First Army to liberate most of Luxembourg in three days, from September 9 through to September 12, 1944.
+Hodges led First Army to liberate most of Luxembourg in three days, from 9 September through to 12 September 1944.
 The city of Aachen was captured on 22 October, but the German counter-offensive and the Battle of the Bulge took place before the other objectives could be completed.
 Once the Battle of the Bulge was won, the Hürtgen Forest was taken and on 10 February the Rur Dam was finally captured.
-The overall cost of the Siegfried Line Campaign in American personnel was close to 140,000.
+The overall cost of the Siegfried Line Campaign in American personnel was close to 140,000 casualties.

-By March 7, 1945, the 9th Armored Division of the First Army captured the Ludendorff Bridge at Remagen.
+By 7 March 1945, the 9th Armored Division of the First Army captured the Ludendorff Bridge at Remagen.
 The First Army was the first enemy of Germany to cross the Rhine since the Napoleonic Wars.
 By the time the bridge collapsed after 10 days, the First Army had built two heavy duty bridges across the Rhine and established a bridgehead 40 kilometers (25 mi) long, extending from Bonn in the north almost to Koblenz in the south, and 10 to 15 kilometers (6.2 to 9.3 mi) deep, occupied by five U.S. divisions.
 They advanced slowly, waiting for Montgomery and the 21st Army Group to launch Operation Plunder across the Rhine on 23 March.

-Together with U.S Ninth Army, the First Army trapped 300,000 German troops in the Battle of Ruhr Pocket.
+Together with U.S Ninth Army, the First Army trapped over 300,000 German troops in the Battle of Ruhr Pocket.
 A month later, Hodges' troops of the First Army met elements of the Soviet Red Army near Torgau on the Elbe River.
-Hodges was promoted to the rank of four-star general on April 15, 1945.
-He became the first of the two soldiers in the history of the United States Army to make their way from private to general, the other being Walter Krueger who served in the Southwest Pacific Theater.
-Omar Bradley said of Hodges, "No other leader and no other armed force unit in World War II is entitled to greater credit than that which belongs to the quiet, modest General Courtney Hicks Hodges and his First Army".
+Hodges was promoted to the rank of four-star general on 15 April 1945, thus becoming the first of two soldiers in the history of the United States Army to make their way from private to general, the other being Walter Krueger who served in the Southwest Pacific Theater.
+Bradley said of Hodges, "No other leader and no other armed force unit in World War II is entitled to greater credit than that which belongs to the quiet, modest General Courtney Hicks Hodges and his First Army".

 Eisenhower referred to Hodges as the "spearhead and the scintillating star" of the United States advance into Germany, and sought to ensure that Hodges was properly recognised for his achievements despite "being seemingly overlooked by the headline writers."